The 5 Best Product Walkthrough Tools of 2021 | Userpilot

 As well as the elements you expect to see – modals, tooltips, slideouts, hotspots – Userpilot has three crucial additions:

-- You can display progress through a flow while a user is experiencing it, with pop-up checklists
+- You can display progress through a flow during a user onboarding, with pop-up checklists

 - You can deploy assets from your Resource Center or Knowledge Base as steps in your walkthroughs